Types of Irish Fairies: Leprechauns, Grogochs, and Other Species

 The Dullahan is rarely seen without its shadowy steed, and those who hear it gallop past their houses say it is a sound like that of thunder.
 It uses a human spine as a whip, and sparks and flames issue forth from the horse's nostrils whilst it charges.
 In other parts of the country, such as county Tyrone, the Dullahan mans a black coach pulled by six of these beasts and the speed and friction with which it moves is said to cause plants along the roadsides to catch fire.
 Locking your garden gate will offer no protection against this supernatural being, as all gates burst open to allow the coach to pass without so much as slowing.

 There are a number of possible origins of the term "leprechaun," including the term "leath bhrogan" (shoe-maker), and "luacharma" (the Irish for "pygmy.")
 They usually appear to be small, aged men who may have had slightly too much to drink.
 Their tipple of choice is rumoured to be a home-brewed poteen.
-Though, keep in mind that they will never become so intoxicated that the hand which holds the hammer becomes unsteady, or that their shoemaker's work is marred in any way.
+However, keep in mind that they will never become so intoxicated that the hand which holds the hammer becomes unsteady, or that their shoemaker's work is marred in any way.

 It seems that they've appointed themselves protectors of the treasure left by Danes when they marauded through Ireland, and it is widely believed that they store it in crocks or pots.
 They will avoid contact with humans at all costs, as their gold is highly important to them and they consider us to be quite greedy and foolish.
 If a leprechaun is captured by a mortal, they will offer great wealth in exchange for their freedom.
 However, before you go leprechaun hunting, you should know that it is most likely not worth the trouble.
 They carry two pouches with them at all times: one contains a gold coin that turns to leaves or ashes when it is parted from the leprechaun, and the other holds a silver coin which will return to its pouch soon after it is traded to a human.